+1: Apply 2: Application Processed 3: Loan Closure & Disbursement Begin by first registering with FEMA at disasterassistance.gov or by calling (soo) c21-FEMA (3362).
+Then apply at disasterionanssistance.sba.gov .
 In person at any local disaster center, or by calling our Customer Service Center at (800) 659-2955 to request an application by mail.
-If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
+If you are deaf, hard of hearing, or have a speech disability, please dial 7-1 :1 to access telecommunications relay services.
 There is no need to wait for insurance claims to settle or to receive FEMA grants or contractor estimates before applying.
 You are under no obligation to accept the loan if approved.

-2: Application Processed

-Application packages and required documents (Including credit and income information) will be reviewed for completeness.
-Eligible applications are sent to SBA's loss verification team and property Inspections may be necessary to decide the total

-A loan officer takes over your case to work with you to receive any additional information, review insurance or other recoveries, and recommend a loan amount.
+Application packages and required documents income information) will be reviewed for completeness.
+Eligible applications are sent to SBA's loss verification team and property inspections may be necessary to decide the total physical damage.
+A do officer takes over, your case to work with you to receive any additional information, review insurance or other recoveries, and recommend a loan amount.
 We strive to make loan determinations within 2-3 weeks after receiving complete application packages.

-3: Loan Closure & Disbursement

 Loan closing documents are prepared for your signature.
-After receipt of the signed documents, an initial disbursement, up to the following amounts,

-Injury (working capital), which can be in addition to the physical damage disbursement for eligible businesses.
+After receipt of the signed documents, an initial disbursement, up to the following amounts, will be made within 5 business days: up to \$25,000 for physical damage; up to \$25,000 for economic linguy (working capital), which can be in addition to the physical damage disbursement for eligible businesses.
 A case manager will work with you to answer questions and help you meet all loan conditions.
 The case manager schedules the disbursement of any remaining loan amount.
 Loan may be increased up to 20% after closing due to changing circumstances, such as unexpected repair costs or if you receive additional insurance proceeds for the same purposes.